What Does FedEx in Transit Mean?

 After the initial verification, your package will be transported to a local FedEx sorting facility.

-Here, packages from various locations are consolidated and organized based on their destinations.
+Here, packages from various locations are organized based on their destinations.

 Advanced tracking systems and automated machinery are employed to handle the vast volume of packages efficiently.